rishii188/CognitiveGPT/README.md

+Got it — here’s the whole README in one copy-paste block for you:

 # Working Memory Simulator (WIP)

 This is my dissertation project exploring how to simulate human working memory limits in AI agents.
 The goal is to restrict how much context the model can hold, then use summarisation and retrieval to maintain performance — similar to how people manage short-term and long-term memory.